techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 Say, for example, users in your organization use a Teams app to track and complete inspections.
 You choose to integrate this inspections app with tasks so that a Planner task is created for each inspection tracked in the system.

 - When a user opens one of these tasks from the Planner app in Teams, they see a simplified screen with a button to jump directly to the inspection experience powered by your inspections app.
-- When they complete the task and exit the inspections experience, they're right back in Planner where they started.
+- When they complete the task and close the inspections experience, they're right back in Planner where they started.

 Users get the tailored experience that a Teams app provides right from within their assigned tasks.
 They don't have to navigate to a different app to get work done or lose context of where they were when working with their tasks.